-Chapter 2: Gross Value Added Series at the Industry Level
+Chapter 2: Gross Value-Added Series at the Industry Level

-For an individual firm or industry, productivity measure can be based on a value added concept where value added is considered as an industry's output and only primary inputs such as labour and capital are considered as industry inputs.
+For an individual firm or industry, productivity measure can be based on a value-added concept where value added is considered as an industry's output and only primary inputs such as labour and capital are considered as industry inputs.
 Value added based productivity measures reflect an industry's capacity to contribute to economy-wide income and final demand.
 In this sense, they are valid complements to gross output-based measures.
-This chapter describes the data sources and methodology used to construct the Gross Value Added (GVA) series at current and constant prices for 27 study industries for the period of 1980-81 (1980) to 2017-18 (2017).
+This chapter describes the data sources and methodology used to construct the Gross Value Added (GVA) series at current and constant prices for 27 study industries for the period of 1980-81 (1980) to 2018-19 (2018).

 GVA of a sector is defined as the value of output less the value of its intermediary inputs.
 This value added created by a sector is shared among the primary factors of production, labour and capital.
 The National Accounts Statistics (NAS) brought out by the CSO (Central Statistics Office, Government of India) is the basic source of data for the construction of series on gross value added for INDIA KLEMS-industries.
-NAS provides estimates of GVA (i.e. gross value added) at a disaggregated industry level at both current and constant prices for the period since 1950-51.
+NAS provides estimates of GVA (i.e., gross value added) at a disaggregated industry level at both current and constant prices for the period since 1950-51.
 Up to 2011-12, estimates of GVA at both current and constant (2011-12) prices for all industries are obtained from Back Series of National Accounts (Base 2011-12).
-For years after 2011-12, they are directly obtained from NAS 2019.
+For years after 2011-12, they are directly obtained from NAS 2021.
 However, NAS estimates of value added are not available for a few India KLEMS industry groups.
 Therefore, we had to split some of the aggregate industry groups from NAS.

-In the previous versions of the India KLEMS data, value-added was measured at factor cost (as was the case with the NAS), which was not fully consistent with the KLEMS standards used internationally.
-The new version bypasses that issue, as India's National Accounts has now entirely shifted to the basic price3 concept.
-Moreover, the back series of NAS are also available in basic prices, which helps us construct the entire value added series for all industries in basic price concept.
+In the previous versions of the India KLEMS data, value-added was measured at factor cost (as was the case with the NAS).
+However, this was not fully consistent with the KLEMS standards used internationally, as the international standards of KLEMS methodology were to follow value added at basic prices.3 Our choice to use the factor price concept was driven by